There are many fantastic day trips from Milan—it’s just a matter of picking the one that best suits your needs and interests.

 Lake Como and the city that gives it its name are an easy 30-minute train ride north of Milan.
 The lake, which is of glacial origins, is the third biggest lake in Italy and, with a depth of up to 400 meters (1,312 feet), one of the deepest lakes in Europe.

 The lake has been a popular retreat for wealthy aristocrats since Roman times.
-With the many beautiful villages (Bellagio, Brunate and Varenna to name just a few), villas (the most famous ones are Villa Carlotta, Villa d’Este and Villa Serbelloni) and palaces (some of them property of famous actors) that are scattered in the area, it obviously is a fantastic tourist destination.
+With the many beautiful villages (Bellagio, Brunate, and Varenna, to name just a few), villas (the most famous ones are Villa Carlotta, Villa d’Este, and Villa Serbelloni), and palaces (some of them property of famous actors) scattered throughout the area, it is obviously a fantastic tourist destination.

-The lake itself is a good spot for kitesurfing, windsurfing and sailing.
-There also are several farms in the surrounding area, producing honey, cheese, milk, and even olive oil, so you may want to visit one too.
+The lake itself is a good spot for kitesurfing, windsurfing, and sailing.
+Several farms in the surrounding area produce honey, cheese, milk, and olive oil, so you may want to visit one, too.

 Lake Maggiore

-Lake Maggiore is the second largest lake in Italy.
-Located in the southern side of the Alps, the lake and its shoreline are divided between the Italian regions of Lombardia and Piemonte, and the Swiss Canton Ticino.
+Lake Maggiore is the second-largest lake in Italy.
+Located on the southern side of the Alps, the lake and its shoreline are divided between the Italian regions of Lombardia and Piemonte and the Swiss Canton Ticino.
 It’s a lovely place to spend a day, even in the winter, as it benefits from mild weather throughout the year.

-Among the most beautiful small towns on Lake Maggiore there are Stresa, Laverno and Locarno.
-You can cruise around the lake to explore its lovely Borromean Islands such as Isola Bella, Isola Madre and Isola dei Pescatori, all the while admiring the Alps in the distance.
+Among the most beautiful small towns on Lake Maggiore are Stresa, Laverno, and Locarno.
+You can cruise around the lake to explore its lovely Borromean Islands, such as Isola Bella, Isola Madre, and Isola dei Pescatori, all the while admiring the Alps in the distance.

-You can book your tour to Lake Maggiore from Milan here.
+How to get to Lake Maggiore from Milan

 Lake Garda

-Lake Garda is the largest lake in Italy, located about half way between Milan and Venice, and on the edge of the Dolomites.
-It is a very popular holiday destination, since it offers interesting activities such as boat rides, sailing, kitesurfing and windsurfing.
+Lake Garda is the largest lake in Italy.
+It is located about halfway between Milan and Venice and on the edge of the Dolomites.
+It is a popular holiday destination because it offers interesting activities such as boat rides, sailing, kitesurfing, and windsurfing.

-Scattered across the lake there’s several small islands.
-The largest one is Isola del Garda, famous for being the place where Francesco d’Assisi founded a monastery in 1220 – though in its place now there is a 19th century gothic style building.
+Several small islands are scattered across the lake.
+The largest one is Isola del Garda, famous for being where Francesco d’Assisi founded a monastery in 1220—though a 19th-century gothic-style building now stands.

-The most popular small town on the lake is the romantic Sirmione, which is packed with interesting tourist sites and good cafés, restaurants and bars.
-Desenzano del Garda is another lovely village – a popular bathing resort, but there’s also plenty of cultural sites.
+The most famous small town on the lake is the romantic Sirmione, packed with exciting tourist sites and good cafés, restaurants, and bars.
+Desenzano del Garda is another lovely village—a popular bathing resort, but there are also plenty of cultural sites.

 Cinque Terre

-Cinque Terre probably deserves more than a day, but when time is limited, day trips from Milan to Cinque Terre (or even day trips from Florence to Cinque Terre) are a good way to get at least a feel for it, and prepare to go again.
+Cinque Terre probably deserves more than a day, but when time is limited, day trips from Milan to Cinque Terre (or even day trips from Florence to Cinque Terre) are an excellent way to get at least a feel for it and prepare to go again.

-This part of the coast of Liguria has beautiful, dramatic sceneries.
+This part of the coast of Liguria has beautiful, dramatic scenery.
 It is so unique that it has been recognized as a UNESCO World Heritage site.
-Surrounding the beautiful, colorful coastal villages there are some fabulous vineyards (the wine in this region is excellent) and olive and lemon groves.
-There are many nice, small beaches – swimming here is a must.
+Surrounding the gorgeous, colorful coastal villages are some fabulous vineyards (the wine in this region is excellent) and olive and lemon groves.
+There are many wonderful, small beaches—swimming here is a must.

-Four of the five villages of Cinque Terre – Riomaggiore, Vernazza, Monterosso and Manarola, the oldest one – are right on the coast and have direct access to the sea.
-Corniglia is higher up on the hills and it is landlocked.
-There is an old railway that connects all the villages, making it possible to visit them all during in one day.
+Four of Cinque Terre’s five villages—Riomaggiore, Vernazza, Monterosso, and Manarola, the oldest one—are right on the coast and have direct access to the sea.
+Corniglia is higher up in the hills and is landlocked.
+An old railway connects all the villages, making it possible to visit them all in one day.

-Make sure to also read my post How To Get To Cinque Terre From Milan.
+Make sure to also read my post, How To Get To Cinque Terre From Milan.
+The post outlines other tours you can take or how to get there independently.

 Franciacorta

-There are many wine regions in Italy, some actually quite close to Milan.
-Franciacorta is less than one hour from Milan, the area is very picturesque and – needless to say – the wines are delicious.
+There are many wine regions in Italy, some quite close to Milan.
+Franciacorta is less than one hour from Milan.
+The area is very picturesque and needless to say, the wines are delicious.

 Bergamo

-Bergamo is at a stone’s throw from Milan (around 45 minutes by train) and it is little by little becoming a tourist destination in and of itself.
-It is really worth to visit Bergamo.
-The old city, known as Bergamo Alta, is a maze of narrow alleys, gorgeous buildings and viewpoints from where to take in the magnificent views.
-Make sure not to miss Piazza Vecchia, Colleoni Chapel and the Old City gate!
+The old city, Bergamo Alta, is a maze of narrow alleys, gorgeous buildings, and viewpoints to take in the magnificent views.
+Don’t miss Piazza Vecchia, Colleoni Chapel, and the Old City gate!

 The surroundings of Bergamo are just as interesting.
 One of my favorite places is Crespi d’Adda, a fantastic example of industrial architecture dating back to the late 19th century and now a UNESCO site.
-It’s actually right half way between Milan and Bergamo.
+It’s actually halfway between Milan and Bergamo.

 Other places to visit are San Pellegrino Terme (QC Terme is the ultimate place to relax) and Scanzo, where you can taste the fantastic Moscato di Scanzo wine.